NorskHelsenett/dcn-nsx-firewall-ssi/README.md

 ## How It Works

 1. **Initialization**: Worker reads configuration and connects to NAM API
-2. **Fetch Integrators**: Retrieves Netbox integrators based on priority
+2. **Fetch Integrators**: Retrieves NSX integrators based on priority
 3. **Get VMs and Security group addresses**: Queries NSX for IP addresses using integrator queries
 4. **Deploy to FortiOS**: